Seizure Medications and Pregnancy

 - Most importantly, women should get accurate information prior to and during pregnancy.

-- If anti-epileptic drugs are not needed, multiple medications are being taken, or medications are given at high dosages, changes should be considered with a neurologist prior to a planned pregnancy.
+- If anti-seizure medications are not needed, multiple medications are being taken, or medications are given at high dosages, changes should be considered with a neurologist prior to a planned pregnancy.

-- The lowest possible anti-epileptic drug dose that will continue to maintain seizure control is recommended.
+- The lowest possible anti-seizure medication dose that will continue to maintain seizure control is recommended.

 - Being on a single drug, monotherapy, may lower the risk of birth defects and result in fewer drug interactions, fewer side effects, and improve compliance.